Subdivision 1. Scope. The terms used in this chapter and chapter 245B have the meanings given them in this section.

 (i) whose securities are exempt under section 80A.15, subdivision 1, clause (f); or

 (ii) whose transactions are exempt under section 80A.15, subdivision 2, clause (b); or

-(4) an individual who is a member of an organization exempt from taxation under section 290.05, unless the individual is also an officer or director of the program or owns any of the beneficial interests not excluded in this subdivision.
+(4) an individual who is a member of an organization exempt from taxation under section 290.05, unless the individual is also an officer, owner, or managerial official of the program or owns any of the beneficial interests not excluded in this subdivision.
 This clause does not exclude from the definition of controlling individual an organization that is exempt from taxation.